cirosantilli/cpp-cheat/cheat/multifile/f_from_c/readme.md

 - fortran is case insensitive, and symbols are all lowercased.

-- fortran arrays are column-major, c is column-minor.
+- fortran arrays are column-major, c is row-major.

     fortran memory: